Blog

 The durability of the products themselves should also be highlighted.
 “If someone buys a fake Tommy Hilfiger T-shirt for $15, this is likely to fall apart and end up in landfill, – which clearly isn’t sustainable,” says Alastair.
 “Then there are the hazardous materials used within knockoffs, such as lead and arsenic, that can pollute the environment.”

-Educating Gen Z through storytelling
+Shifting Gen Z’s perceptions through storytelling

 References